luomus/finbif/docs/news/index.md

 - Mapping utilities `finland_map`, `breaks_xy`, `hist_xy` and the plot
   method for `finbif_occ` objects have been deprecated as they are out-of-scope.

-- User access to `finbif_records` and its classes and methods is deprecated in favour of `finbif_occurrence`.
+- User access to `finbif_records` and its classes and methods isdeprecated in favour of `finbif_occurrence`.

 ### NEW FEATURES